Dirtyboy1029/DIGGER/README.md

 #### 1. Data processing
 Put the book in txt format into the specified directory, cut out n paragraphs, the length of each paragraph is l.

+      cd Datasets
       python build_samples_set.py

+The sample set is then randomly sliced proportionally and book lists are constructed for each dataset.

+      python build_dataset.py

 #### 2. Calculation of uncertainty metrics